aamnah/notes/src/content/expo/expo-bitbucket-pipeline-build-publish-distribute-standalone-app.md

 You can safely git ignore `.turtle`

+### Netlify

+You should stop auto-publishing to save on build minutes, which you get 300 of on the free plan.
+The deploys will be triggered from the pipeline

 ### AppCenter

 create a 'user' api token (as opposed to an 'app' api token)